Can Babies Sleep in a Swing?

 6. Begin With Bedtimes Before Transitioning Naps

 If your baby absolutely loves to nap in the swing, he would also prefer to fall asleep in the swing first during bedtime as well.
 This is also the time when a baby is quite tired and would readily fall asleep.
 Take advantage of this to transition the bedtime to the crib first.
-Once that becomes a normalcy, you can start tackling naptime, too.
+Once that becomes normal, you can start tackling naptime, too.

 7. Let Your Baby Understand the Signs of Sleeping